 28 Jun Preventing & Treating Balance Issues after Spine Surgery

 We take for granted our body’s ability to balance.
 Our bodies are constantly working to maintain balance when we’re exercising, walking, standing, and even sitting.
 When something throws you off balance, it can impact every aspect of your daily life.
-This patient education article will discuss the potential balance issues that can arise after a minimally invasive spinal procedure, and what to do if you experience these problems.
+This patient education article will discuss the potential balance issues that can arise after a minimally invasive keyhole spinal procedure, and what to do if you experience these problems.

 Causes of Balance Issues